jina-ai/docs/chapters/primitive_data_type.rst

 **View, not copy**

-We do not want to another storage layer upon Protobuf.
+We do not want another storage layer upon Protobuf.
 The objective of Jina primitive data type is to provide an enhanced **view** of the protobuf **storage** by maintaining a reference.

 **Delegate, not replicate**

 Protobuf object provides attribute access already.
 For simple data types such as :attr:`str`, :attr:`float`, :attr:`int`, the experience is good enough.
-We do not want to replicate every attribute defined in Protobuf again in the Jina data type, but really focus on the ones that need unique logic or particular attention.
+We do not want to replicate every attribute defined in Protobuf again in the Jina data type, but focus on the ones that need unique logic or particular attention.

 **More than a Pythonic interface**